 You can book the Tourist Ferry here which takes approximately 3 hours from Forsand while the Express Ferry should take no longer than an hour.
 Book your Express Ferry tickets here or download the Kolumbus AS App.
 Check out the Express Ferry Travel Planner here to assist with your bookings and holiday plannings.

 Drive: You can catch a bus or drive yourself to Øvre Sirdal, further on the “Lysevegen” Rd to Lysebotn.
 From Pulpit Rock the drive will take you approximately 3 hours.

-From Flørin: We’d recommend booking the first ferry from Flørin at 6:45 in order to provide you ample walking time.
+From Flørin: We’d recommend booking the first ferry from Flørin at 6:45 in order to provide you with ample walking time.
 The ferry should only take around 25 minutes arriving at Lysebolten at approximately 8:10.
-In general the earlier you get there the better, and the less people you have to wait for to get your much anticipated photos.
+In general, the earlier you get there the better, and the fewer people you have to wait to get your much-anticipated photos.

 Once you get off the ferry at Lysebotn turn left, walk past Amy’s Base bar and cafe and about 100m up the road you’ll find SBK Base Shop where you catch the shuttle bus to the base of Kjerg rock.

 See below for the SBK Base shuttle times.

 The shuttle will cost you 100 Kr/person and takes approximately 15 Minutes meandering around the 27 or so hairpins.

 Total time including rest at the top – 3 hrs return